NVIDIA/nim-deploy/cloud-service-providers/azure/workshops/aiq-rag-blueprint/README.md

 - **Page Elements NIM**: PDF text extraction

 ### **Tavily API**
-A research-grade web search API optimized for AI consumption, enabling real-time web research beyond your document collections.
+A web search API that returns structured, LLM-ready content instead of raw HTML.
+AI-Q uses Tavily to combine your private document collections with real-time web data when generating research reports.
+Without it, AI-Q is limited to searching only your uploaded documents.
+With Tavily enabled, research reports can cite both internal documents and current web sources.

 ### **Phoenix Tracing** (optional)
 An open-source observability platform providing distributed tracing and performance monitoring for AI workflows.